labrat-eu/Labrat-Robot/docs/md/advanced/moves.md

 ```
 Note that you need to use the `std::forward()` function to make move operations work efficiently.
 ## Methods
 The [Sender::put()](@ref labrat::lbot::Node::Sender::put()) method will use move operations when called with an rvalue reference as the argument.
 [Receiver::latest()](@ref labrat::lbot::Node::Receiver::latest()) will never make use of move operations while [Receiver::next()](@ref labrat::lbot::Node::Receiver::next()) will always use them if they are available.
+Callback functions are unaffected my move operations.
 When calling up a service, move operations can be used to improve performance.
 However, some copy operations cannot be avoided.

 # Usage
 When moving messages onto a sender, you need to call [Sender::put()](@ref labrat::lbot::Node::Sender::put()) with an rvalue reference as the argument.
 This can be achieved by using the `std::move()` function.